 - Lime wedges, for serving (optional)

 - Heat broiler to high and broil one of the jalapeños on a heatproof pan.
 Cook, turning occasionally, until the jalapeño is completely charred.
 (Alternatively, if you have a gas stove, turn a burner to the highest setting and set your pepper directly on the flame.
 Use a pair of tongs to turn the pepper until the skin is completely blackened.)
 Place the blackened pepper in a small bowl, cover tightly with plastic wrap and let sit for 15 minutes.
 When cool enough to handle, use a paper towel to wipe off the charred skin.
 Halve, seed devein and dice the roasted jalapeño.
 Then halve, seed, and dice the remaining raw jalapeño.
+(If you touch the seeds of the jalapeño, just be sure to wash your hands well and avoid touching your eyes.)

 - In the bowl of a small food processor, purée the peas with the roasted jalapeño, raw jalapeño and cilantro.
 Process until almost smooth but still a little chunky.